 Lizzy is the second athlete ever and the first British slider to hold the Grand Slam titles at the same time when she was the Olympic, World and European Champion.
 Lizzy won the Olympic Skeleton event at the Sochi Winter Olympics on 14th February 2014.
 Lizzy won having led the field in every training run leading up to the Games and over the entire 4 race event – her winning margin of 0.97 seconds was the largest ever.

-Lizzy was runner up in 2014 and third in 2015 at the Sky & Sunday Times Sportswoman of the Year awards and was nominated for the 2014 BBC Sports Personality.
+Lizzy was runner up in 2014 and third in 2015 at the Sky & Sunday Times Sportswoman of the Year awards and was nominated for the 2018 and 2014 BBC Sports Personality.
 Lizzy was picked to take part in skeleton after entering a talent ID programme called ‘Girls for Gold’ in 2008.
-She was physically and mentally tested and picked to take part in the sport.
-Her rise to Olympic champion in just 5 years shows her focus and determination, her coaches commentating that her mental toughness is indeed unique.
+As a part of the 7-month programme Lizzy was tested both physically and psychologically, leading to a successful selection onto the talent squad, which is where the hard work really began.
+Her rise to Olympic Champion in just 5 years shows her focus and determination, her coaches commentating that her mental toughness is indeed unique.

 Lizzy was awarded an MBE for Services to Sport in June 2014 and was subsequently awarded an OBE in 2018.
 Lizzy, who is in her thirties, grew up in West Kingsdown in Kent and currently lives near Winchester.